 Using this tool, you can refine or tweak your clips to your heart's content, adding Lead or Lag Time to fine tune them and create exactly the clip you're looking to Highlight or examine.

 But what if the clip was already too long, and you only needed four seconds of that eleven second clip?
-By altering the 'Start' and/or 'End' point of the clip, you can boil that clip down to the essence of what you're looking for.
+Or what is the clip wasn't long enough (but you didn't want to change the length of every other clip)?
+By altering the 'Start' and/or 'End' point of the clip, you can boil that clip down (or blow that clip up) to the essence of what you're looking for.

 In your filter results, simply double click on the start or end time, and you can adjust the length of that clip by manually altering when that clip begins and finishes.